Another look at the control properties of the Korteweg-de Vries equation: Introduction

 Moreover, $D^{+}$ and $D^{-}$ will denote the part of $D$ in $\mathbb{C}^{+}$ and $\mathbb{C}^{-}$, namely

 The asymptotic form of $D, D^{+}, D^{-}$as $k \rightarrow \infty$ will be denoted by $D_R, D_R^{+}, D_R^{-}$, respectively, i.e.,

 From \cite[Theorem 2]{fokas2}, the function $u(x,t)$ given by \eqref{eqnew20} defines a solution to the system \eqref{eqnew21} in the space $C([0,T];H^s(\R^+_x))$.
-Thus, in this case, the definition for the exact controllability problem of the system \eqref{eqnew21} is given as follows.
+Thus, in this case, the control solving the exact controllability problem for the linearized system \eqref{eqnew21} is defined as follows.